MileHacker Logo

 Morne du Vitet, the island's highest point, offers expansive views.
 Various headlands like Pointe Milou and Pointe à Colombier provide dramatic coastal views.

 The Marine Protected area of St. Barthélemy (Réserve Naturelle) protects 1,200 hectares of marine ecosystem.
-Excellent for scuba diving and snorkeling.
+Excellent for snorkeling and diving.

 • Beaches & Lagoons

-Over 20 beaches, each with a distinct character.
+Over 20 beaches, each having a distinct character.
 Grand Cul de Sac Lagoon offers shallow, protected waters ideal for non-motorized water sports.

 • Wildlife Viewing